Manufacturing Analytics Vendor Selection Checklist for 2026

 Connector Documentation

-Request the technical integration documentation for your top three connectors before signing.
-A vendor who cannot provide integration documentation pre-sale does not have mature connectors — they have demos.
+Request technical integration documentation for your top three connectors before signing.
+A vendor who cannot provide this pre-sale does not have mature connectors — they have demos.

 Area 2